Hawaii is creating a major buzz among Hollywood filmmakers.

 Director Tim Burton, who made movies like “Edward Scissorhands,” will spend five days on Oahu filming his movie, “Big Eyes.”

-“We wait for them to come through and when they do, we’re pretty darn happy about it,” Aloha Motion Picture Catering owner Bobby Rabesa said.
+“We wait for them to come through and when they do, we’re pretty darn happy about it,” said Bobby Rabesa, owner of Aloha Motion Picture Catering.

 Rabesa has cooked up a storm for various projects.

-“I’d say we see a 5 percent to 10 percent rise in business from some thing like that,” 12th Ave.
+“I’d say we see a five percent to 10 percent rise in business from some thing like that,” 12th Ave.
 Grill owner Kevin Hanney said.

 Hanney often saw crew members from the Godzilla movie that was recently filmed here, eating in his restaurants.